ffund/tcp-ip-essentials/lab0/1-1-setup-account.md

 In the GENI Portal, click on "Home > Projects" in the menu at the top, then click "[Join a Project](https://portal.geni.net/secure/join-project.php)".
 Type the project name that your instructor gave you into the box where it says "Enter a Project Name", click "Join", and proceed to send the join request.

 Requests to join a project are pending until they are approved by the Project Lead (your instructor!); understand that it may take some time for the Project Lead to review and approve your request, so plan accordingly.

-Once you have completed all of the exercises on this page and your account has been approved, you can proceed to the [next lesson](1-2-reserve-and-login.md)